State of Emergency Extended Through Inauguration Day in DC Stunned by Riot

 Four people died around the Capitol grounds after a mob in support of President Donald Trump surged past barriers at the U.S. Capitol, used chemical irritants against police and forced lawmakers to flee for their safety.
 One woman was shot by police in the Capitol; three others suffered separate medical emergencies, authorities say.

+About 200 National Guard members are set to be on the District's streets Thursday, unarmed but wearing riot gear, two defense officials told NBC News.
+More guard members may be deployed if needed.

+National Guard members are set to support Capitol Police, including by manning traffic control checkpoints and reinforcing a perimeter around the building, the officials said.

-Amid the chaos, D.C.
+After rioters breached the Capitol, D.C.
 Mayor Muriel Bowser implemented a curfew until 6 a.m.
 Thursday in Washington.
 A state of emergency has been extended until 3 p.m. on Jan.
 21, the day after Biden’s inauguration.

 “Some persons can be expected to continue their violent protests through the inauguration,” Bowser said.